-Preparations for National Competitions
+Preparations for National Adjudication

-- a) On the basis of the recommendations made by the panel after the provincial competitions, it may be necessary to refine the original scripts further in preparation for the national competition. - b) The Educator must ensure that the learners continue with rehearsals in preparation for the national competitions.
+- a) On the basis of the recommendations made by the panel after the provincial adjudications, it may be necessary to refine the original scripts further in preparation for the national adjudication. - b) The Educator must ensure that the learners continue with rehearsals in preparation for the national competitions. - c) Department of Water and Sanitation will arrange transport if and when necessary. - d) The total score will be comprised of the score from the learner's presentation, the educator's presentation, the school visit assessment, and the portfolio.

-Tentative Programme for National Competition and Annual Youth Summit
+Tentative Programme for National Adjudication

 Day Activity

 Day 1 Arrival of participants

-Day 2 Rehearsals
+Day 2 National adjudication

-Day 3 National competitions and adjudication
+Day 3 National adjudication

-Day 4 Training and rehearsals in preparations for the Annual Youth Summit

-Day 5 National Award ceremony and Annual Youth Summit
+Day 4 Awards

-Day 6 Departure of participants to various destinations
+Day 5 Departure of participants to various destinations